ablaamim/Cloud-Lesson-0/README.md

 ---

-> The dark side is unrealized potential, losethose who despise SUDO.
+> Privellage is an unrealized potential, losethose who despise SUDO.
-> CHAPTER 0, PASSAGE 0.1 : "SUDO SU, ON YOUR KNEES NORMAL USER".
+> CHAPTER 0 : "$>SUDO SU, I CAN DO AS I WISH".

 ---